 How long will it take to get an appointment?

-We will see all referrals within 1 week of receiving them, and most with 48 hours.
+We aim to see all referrals within 1 week of receiving them, and most with 48 hours.

 How much will my treatment cost?

 Each treatment program is individually tailored based on the type of cancer, medication prescribed and planned duration of therapy.
-We’d be happy to provide a quote once your Oncologist recommends a treatment plan.
+We’d be happy to provide an Estimate once your specialist recommends a treatment plan.